-Silver Gardens is a 66-unit mixed-income affordable rental housing development located in Albuquerque, NM.
-The project was financed with Low Income Housing Tax Credits issued by the New Mexico Mortgage Finance Authority and City of Albuquerque Workforce Housing Funds.
-The project has 9 units set aside for people who were chronically homeless with co-occurring mental health and physical disabilities or persons with special needs.
+Downtown@700-2nd is a mixed-income/mixed-use 72-unit affordable housing project in Albuquerque, NM.
+The project was financed with Low Income Housing Tax Credits issued by The New Mexico Mortgage Finance Authority and City of Albuquerque Workforce Housing Funds.
+The project has 18 units set aside for people who were chronically homeless with co-occurring mental health and physical disabilities or persons with special needs.

 The creation of more integrated supportive housing options